Search Close

 Our team provide a professional, effective and efficient service with the quickest possible turnaround times for consignments of imported foods and products of animal origin.

-We work with the Port of Felixstowe to maintain the efficiency of our service, and as far as possible we have integrated our own electronic system with the automated cargo handling system Destin8TRACESTRACES NT and IPAFFS
+We work with the Port of Felixstowe to maintain the efficiency of our service, and as far as possible we have integrated our own electronic system with the automated cargo handling system Destin8, TRACES, TRACES NT and IPAFFS.

 The Port Health Authority maintains controls at ports and aboard vessels carrying passengers and freight to protect the public and environmental health.